 First, get to know your target audience.
 Not all stories appeal to us in the same way, so you’ll want to craft a story that resonates with your audience.
 For example, if you’re training a team of salespeople, you can reflect back on past sales pitches to illustrate certain topics.

 Too much information can overwhelm your audience and take away from key information.
 To keep your audience engaged, make your training topics specific with one or two clear learning objectives at a time.
 This way, it’s easier for the learners to stay on track.
+Check out this blog about microlearnings for more tips.

 While we all love a story with lots of twists and turns, it’s best to save those for the movies.
-When incorporating storytelling into your trainings, you’ll want your story to guide your audience through the information, not detract from it.
+When incorporating storytelling into your training videos, you’ll want your story to guide your audience through the information, not detract from it.
 The simpler and clearer the story, the more impactful your lesson will be.

 We all need context to form a narrative in our minds.
 Don’t leave your audience confused and left to stitch the details together on their own!
 Start off your story with a clear background including character introductions, self introductions, and origin stories.